DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ##### Jump Cancelling

-This next feature may not be something you want but it is aviable if you do.\
+This next feature may not be something you want but it is available if you do.\
 Jump cancelling allows us to create variable height jumps.
 When the player releases the jump key before the apex of their jump they will start falling much faster.\
 The function here is `JumpCancel` :